iamlouk/projects/README.md

 - A B-Tree or a persistent key-value store
 - A Hare libgccjit backend using [hare::parse](https://docs.harelang.org/hare/parse) as frontend?
 - A websocket-based shared canvas for [louknr.net](https://louknr.net).
+- A super super simple linker? (for ELF, but with only the most basic features possible?)
+- A simplified make clone?
+- A simple markdown->HTML transpiler?